 2.4 No local climatic factors such as exposure or frost risk affect the site.
 However, climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
-In the locality of this particular site, field capacity days are relatively high, with correspondingly low moisture deficits.
+In the locality of this particular site, field capacity days are relatively high, accumulated temperature for the site is also relatively high.